-During 2014 - 2015, the TSRA was a Corporate Commonwealth entity within the Department of the Prime Minister and Cabinet portfolio.
+During the 2015-2016 reporting year the TSRA was an agency within the Prime Minister and Cabinet portfolio.
 The responsible Minister for the TSRA was the Minister for Indigenous Affairs, Senator the Hon Nigel Scullion.

 Under section 142E of the Aboriginal and Torres Strait Islander Act 2005 (Cth), the Minister has powers of direction in relation to the TSRA.
 Section 142E of the Act states:

 - The TSRA must perform its functions and exercise its powers in accordance with any general written directions given to it by the Minister.

 - The Minister must not give directions about the content of any advice, information or recommendation that may be given by the TSRA to a Minister, Department of State or authority of the Commonwealth.